 Any mash will work with burnt ends, but I like a sweet potato mash because I think the sweet-but-savory combo works really well.

-The added cinnamon and fresh herbs in this recipe really take it to the next level.
+The added cinnamon and fresh herbs (sage and rosemary) in this recipe really take it to the next level.
 You and your guests will love it!

 Why we love this recipe: it’s great if you’re serving a crowd.

 Want something indulgent?
 Mac and cheese will do the trick, and if you’ve never tried smoking it before, you’re in for a real treat.

 It adds on some cooking time, but the results are well worth it.
 Rebecca suggests using a mild flavored wood like apple, maple, or cherry.